neeraj3030/retrogaming/README.md

 # This repo contains three different games

-> FantasyCricket game is in Cricket folder
+> FantasyCricket game is in Cricket folder, is game developed using QT.

 > tictac.py is text-based game using colorama,itertools python modules.